AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/use-segment-filters-in-a-smart-list.md

 >* [Create a [!UICONTROL Smart List]](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/creating-a-smart-list/create-a-smart-list.md)
 >* [Create a Segmentation](/help/marketo/product-docs/personalization/segmentation-and-snippets/segmentation/create-a-segmentation.md)

-Optimize your [!UICONTROL Smart Lists] performance by using Segment filters.
+Optimize your Smart Lists performance by using Segment filters.

 1. In the smart list you created, search for the word **Segment**, drag and drop the filter.